 How to cope with the loss of a loved one from suicide

 Suicide is one of the leading causes of death in the United States and the rate at which it occurs has been rising since 1999.
-Currently, it is estimated that one person dies from suicide every 11 minutes.
+A 2021 Centers for Disease Control study indicated that one person dies from suicide every 11 minutes.
 So, how does this affect loved ones who are left behind?

 - Understand that it is not your fault: Oftentimes, when someone loses a loved one to suicide, they ask themselves “what could I have done?” but it is important to know that suicide is never anyone’s fault.

 - Take time to grieve: Do whatever is right for you.
 There is no single “right” way to grieve a loss.
 Don’t feel like you are obligated to share details of your loss or become an advocate for suicide prevention.
 Grieving takes time, but should not prohibit you long-term from participating in your normal routines or activities.